pkro/php_notes/readme.md

 Use $_SERVER['SCRIPT_NAME'] instead of $_SERVER['PHP_SELF'].
 HTML encode every string sent to the browser that should not be interpreted as HTML, unless you are absolutely certain that it cannot contain anything that the browser can interpret as HTML.

+# Testing legacy applications

+Notes from the course of the same name by Chris Hartjes on linkedin learning

+## What changes when testing legacy code

+## Why legacy code can be hard to test

+## Laying the foundation

+## Testing legacy code

 # Frameworks